ibm-cloud-docs/Cloudant/monitor/capacity.md

 # Capacity
 {: #capacity}

-The {{site.data.keyword.cloudant_short_notm}} lets you: view the current and target provisioned throughput capacity setting; set the target provisioned throughput capacity setting, and view the current consumption of provisioned throughput capacity used.
+{{site.data.keyword.cloudant_short_notm}} lets you: view the current and target provisioned throughput capacity setting; set the target provisioned throughput capacity setting, and view the current consumption of provisioned throughput capacity used.
 {: shortdesc}

 For more information, see [provisioned throughput capacity](/docs/Cloudant?topic=Cloudant-ibm-cloud-public#provisioned-throughput-capacity) about how {{site.data.keyword.cloudant_short_notm}} allocates and consumes capacity, as well as how to view and change the capacity in the UI.